 Tang received B.S. and Ph.D. degrees from South China University of Technology and Kyoto University, respectively.
 He conducted postdoctoral research at University of Toronto.
 He joined HKUST as an assistant professor in 1994 and was promoted to chair professor in 2008.
 He was elected to the Chinese Academy of Sciences (CAS) and the Royal Society of Chemistry (RSC) in 2009 and 2013, respectively.
 He is currently serving as Dean of the SCUT-HKUST Joint Research Institute.

-Tang has published > 1,400 papers.
-His publications have been cited > 77,000 times, with an h-index of 131.
-He has been listed by Thomson Reuters as a Highly Cited Researcher in both areas of Chemistry and Materials Science.
-He received the State Natural Science Award (1st Class; 2017) from the Chinese Government, the Scientific and Technological Progress Award from the Ho Leung Ho Lee Foundation (2017), National Natural Science Award from the Chinese Government (2007) and Senior Research Fellowship from the Croucher Foundation (2007).
+Tang has published > 1,600 papers.
+His publications have been cited > 90,000 times, with an h-index of 139.
+He has been listed as a Highly Cited Researcher in both areas of Chemistry and Materials Science by Web of Science Group from 2014. the State Natural Science Award (1st Class; 2017) from the Chinese Government, the Scientific and Technological Progress Award from the Ho Leung Ho Lee Foundation (2017), National Natural Science Award from the Chinese Government (2007) and Senior Research Fellowship from the Croucher Foundation (2007).
 He is now serving as Editor-in-Chief of Materials Chemistry Frontiers (RSC & CCS).

 Designed By Souler Ou with .